EchoLynx-s/ccna-data-link-layer-cheat-sheet-2025/README.md

 ### Goal of the module

-This module explains **how data actually crosses the wire (or air)**:
+Every network has **physical components and media** connecting devices.
+Different media (copper, fiber, wireless, serial links…) need different information about the data so it can be accepted and moved across the physical network.

+The data link layer provides this “help”:

-- How the data link layer takes a Layer 3 packet and wraps it into a **frame** that can use a specific physical medium.
+- It prepares network data from upper layers so it can travel over a specific medium.
-- How **LLC and MAC** split responsibilities between software and hardware.
-- How different **topologies and access methods** impact collisions, bandwidth sharing, and performance.
-- How **Layer 2 addressing** and frame fields enable error detection and delivery to the correct next-hop device.

-The idea is to understand what happens between the IP packet and the physical signal, so that troubleshooting at Layer 2 actually makes sense.
+- It handles **framing, addressing, and access control** to make sure data can be delivered successfully.

+This module gives an overview of these factors, how they affect data, and the protocols designed to ensure successful delivery.

 ---

 ## Module Map

+From the NetAcad outline:

 - **6.0 – Introduction**
-  Why the data link layer is necessary and what this module will cover.
+  Why this module matters and what you will learn.

 - **6.1 – Purpose of the Data Link Layer**
-  Main responsibilities of Layer 2, its sublayers, and the standards that define them.
+  What Layer 2 does, its sublayers (LLC/MAC), how it provides access to media, and which standards bodies define it.

-- **6.2 – Topologies**
+- **6.2 – Topologies** *(placeholder – notes coming later)*
-  Physical vs logical layouts, WAN and LAN topologies, and media access methods (half/full duplex, CSMA/CD, CSMA/CA).

-- **6.3 – Data Link Frame**
+- **6.3 – Data Link Frame** *(placeholder – notes coming later)*
-  What a frame looks like, what each field does, and the difference between LAN and WAN framing.

-- **6.4 – Module Practice and Quiz**
+- **6.4 – Module Practice and Quiz** *(placeholder – notes coming later)*
-  Wrap-up summary and final graded quiz for Module 6.

 ---